navatarx/moode-audio-automation/README.md

 or create a routine for "Alexa, next song" to "Turn on Pi Next Song"

 Note: Integration with Volumio is quite similar.
-You only have to change tha functions URI accordingly (https://volumio.github.io/docs/API/REST_API.html)
+You only have to change the function URI accordingly (https://volumio.github.io/docs/API/REST_API.html)